stjordanis/terra-docs-old/docs/dev-join-network.md

 make
 ```

-{% hint style="info" %}
-If you have issues at this step, please check that you have the latest stable version of GO installed.
+> If you have issues at this step, please check that you have the latest stable version of GO installed.
-{% endhint %}
+{info}

 Note we use `master` here since it contains the latest stable release.
 See the [testnet repo](https://github.com/terra-project/networks) for details on which version is needed for which testnet, and the [SDK release page](https://github.com/terra-project/core//releases) for details on each release.